 Other Rooms Using Silver Strand Paint

-Sherwin Williams Silver Strand works in any room of the house, including gorgeous entryways with dark wood doors and flooring!
+Sherwin Williams Silver Strand works in any room of the house, including gorgeous entryways (like this one from Simple Stylings) with dark wood doors and flooring!
 It reads as gray-blue in the cool lighting.

 Finally, check out Silver Strand giving off some major blue undertones that would read as sky blue without the gray base in this airy entryway/stairwell.
 The paint takes a backseat to the colorful artwork that helps reinforce the beautiful gray-blue color.

 Will Silver Strand be the element that your home decor has been missing in your quest to make your space feel like a tranquil retreat from the rest of the world?

 I understand how hard it can be to pick the right paint colors.
 So I hope this color study and these real-life examples of this paint shade being used have been helpful to you!

 Seriously considering this shade?
 Make sure to sample first!
 I highly recommend these re-usable, re-positionable peel and stick samples👇